Adding users and user groups for protection

 Exclusions tab

-To exclude a protected user:
+To add a new excluded user:

-1. Select + ADD EXCLUSIONS.
+1. Select + ADD EXCLUSIONS .

 Add exclusion dialog